flowdock/api-docs/docs/Flows.md

 * `disabled`: Boolean value (true or false).
 Controlling if the flow is disabled
 * `access_mode`: Controls access mode of the flow.
 Possible values are:
     - `invitation`: Flow is invite only.
 New members have to be explicitly invited or added by existing members.
-    - `link`: Anyone can join the flow by using the `join_url`.
-    - `organization`: In addition to using the link, anyone in the organization can join the flow (it will be visible for them).
+    - `organization`: Anyone in the organization can join the flow (it will be visible for them).

 ```javascript
 {